RedHatQE/ouia/README.md

 have the following properties:

 * A `<body>` html tag with the following attributes:
-  * A `ouia-page-type` attribute which determines the base context of the page.
+  * A `ouia-page-type` attribute, which determines the base context of the page.
      * e.g. A page listing some inventory of food items could have `food` as its `ouia-page-type` attribute.
   * A `ouia-page-action` attribute, which determines if the page has a controller